pluralsight/guides/draft/front-end-javascript/filter-components-in-build-and-custom-directives-in-angularjs/article.md

             $filter('filter')(array, expression, comparator)
         ```

-        We use use filter in pipe expression as in above. here, between this two call we have a pipe, pipes take the result from fisrt expression and send me output into second expression.
+        In HTML template, we use filter in pipe expression as in above. here, between this two call we have a pipe, pipes take the result from first expression and send me output into second expression.

-        **for example** (filter in HTML Template):
+        **Explanation with example** (filter in HTML Template) :

         ```html
             <!-- ng-app - attech an application module to the page -->